theBowja/DISTINCT/README.md

 ### Toolbox
 A clipPath specifies the boundaries of the toolbox.
 Each icon of the toolbox is 24px x 24px.
-To add your own icon with functionality:
+Stpes to add your own icon with functionality:
 1. expand the height of the clipPath boundary by 24
 2. follow the pattern of mediabutton/interationbutton/shapebutton